isinghrana/my-azure-utils/synapse/Readme.md

 It takes about 5-10 minutes to provision this environment.

 **Note**: You still need to grant end-user permissions to use Azure Synapse Workspace, SQL Pool and Storage Account.
-Please see  last section (bottom) of the blog post - [Azure Synapse Environment Setup Key Considerations — Get started using ARM Template Provisioning Scripts](https://isinghrana.medium.com/azure-synapse-environment-setup-key-considerations-get-started-using-arm-template-provisioning-b71bf637ced6)
+Please see  last section (bottom) of the blog post - https://isinghrana.medium.com/azure-synapse-environment-setup-key-considerations-get-started-using-arm-template-provisioning-b71bf637ced6#2b4e

 ***